-In this chapter we’ll take a high-level perspective on some of the basic concepts behind the simulations.
+In this chapter we’ll look at some of the core concepts behind

 It's recommended to go through this chapter to get an understanding of the basic ideas around which the system is organized.